Lifestyle Medicine Scholarly Concentration

 Student selection process: Students will apply (with CV and answering a few prompts on lifestyle medicine: 1) Why do you want to be a part of LM concentration?
 2) What do you want to get out of the concentration?) and be reviewed by the directors to get into concentration

-Timeline for student completion of concentration requirements:
+Timeline for student completion of concentration requirements

 Concentration requirements (didactic and experiential):

-• 10 submissions of lifestyle medicine prescription discussed with patient (document created by ACLM) (10 clinical hours)
+• 10 individual submissions of lifestyle medicine prescription discussed with patient (prescription template to be uploaded on canvas site for students to print out and discuss with patient)(10 clinical hours)

 • Canvas online component: go through all readings, videos and complete 10 modules on Lifestyle medicine disciplines (within 4 years)- (16 hours)